Below is a list of current talks I am able to provide:

 Terms of Service

-Payments: Any payments to me personally can be made by cheque or through PayPal .
-You can use a credit or debit card and it generates all the paperwork automatically for both of us.
+Payments: Any payments to me personally can be made by cheque or through PayPal.
+With PayPal, you can use a credit or debit card and it generates all the paperwork automatically for both of us.

 Contact and Bookings: Please communicate by e-mail using the form on the last page of this website.